Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 ---

-## How do you see the currently installed version of this note?
+## How do I see the currently installed version of this note?

 Preview any card.
-At the top left corner, the version should be displayed.
+The version should be displayed at the top left corner.

+For mobile, the version be shown at the top right corner.
+Note that this is only displayed on versions `0.11.1.0` and above.

 <figure markdown>
-{{ img("version highlighted", "assets/version.png") }}
+{{ img("version location", "assets/version/pc_and_mobile.png") }}
 </figure>